-The Office of the Public Prosecutor (Prokuratūra) is a unified, centralised judicial authority in a three-tiered system.
-The Office is headed by the Prosecutor-General (ģenerālprokurors).
-Its purpose is to react to infringements of the law and ensure that cases related to those infringements are decided on in accordance with the procedure provided for by law.
+Prosecution Office of the Republic of Latvia (Prokuratūra) is a unified, centralised, three-tiered judicial authority.
+The Office is headed by the Prosecutor General (ģenerālprokurors).
+Its purpose is to respond to infringements of the law and ensure that cases relating to such infringements are settled in accordance with the procedure provided for by law.
 The Prosecution Office comprises institutions at the following levels:

-- regional public prosecutors’ offices (tiesu apgabalu prokuratūras);
+- prosecution offices of the judicial regions (tiesu apgabalu prokuratūras);

-- district or city public prosecutors’ offices (rajona vai republikas pilsētu prokuratūras);
+- district or city prosecution offices (rajonu [republikas pilsētu] prokuratūras);

-If necessary, the Prosecutor-General can establish a specialised sectoral public prosecutor’s office having the same status as a district or regional public prosecutor’s office.
-There are currently five specialised public prosecutors’ offices in Latvia:
+If necessary, the Prosecutor General can set up a specialised sectoral prosecution office having the same status as a district or regional prosecution office.
+There are currently five specialised prosecution offices in Latvia:

-- a public prosecutor’s office for investigating financial and economic crime (Finanšu un ekonomisko noziegumu izmeklēšanas prokuratūra); and
+- a prosecution office for investigating financial and economic crimes,

-Public Prosecutor’s Offices form part of the courts system.
-This means that they operate independently of the legislative and executive branches.
-The Saeima (Latvian Parliament), Cabinet and President may instruct a Public Prosecutor’s Office to verify facts relating to infringements and receive explanations from the Prosecutor-General’s Office.
-They may not, however, interfere with the work of the Public Prosecutor’s Office in question even when it is investigating infringements of major national importance.
+Prosecution Offices form part of the courts system, meaning that they operate independently of the legislative and executive branches.
+The Saeima (Latvian Parliament), the Cabinet of Ministers and the President may instruct a prosecution office to verify facts relating to infringements and seek explanations from the Prosecutor General’s Office.
+They may not, however, intervene in the work of the prosecution office in question, even when it is investigating infringements of major national importance.

-Public prosecutors may enter objections to legislation adopted by the Cabinet and public authorities which is not in accordance with the law.
-The Prosecutor-General and Chief Prosecutors of departments of the Prosecutor-General’s Office may attend Cabinet meetings and express their opinion on the matters under discussion.
+Prosecutors may enter objections to legislation adopted by the Cabinet and public authorities which is not in accordance with the law.
+The Prosecutor General and Chief Prosecutors of departments of the Prosecutor General’s Office may attend Cabinet meetings and give their opinion on the matters under discussion.

 Role and duties

-The tasks of the Office of the Public Prosecutor in a pre-trial investigation are laid down in Article 2 of the Law on the Office of the Public Prosecutor.
+The tasks of the Prosecution Office in a pre-trial investigation are laid down in Article 2 of the Law on the Prosecution Office.

-- supervises the investigative field-work of the investigative authorities and other bodies;
+- oversees the operational work of investigative authorities and other bodies;

-- arranges, leads and carries out pre-trial investigations and gives the investigative authorities instructions for the conduct of their criminal investigations;
+- arranges, leads and carries out pre-trial investigations and gives the investigative authorities instructions on the conduct of criminal investigations;

 - initiates and conducts criminal prosecutions;

-- protects the rights and legitimate interests of persons and the state;
+- protects the rights and legitimate interests of individuals and the State;

-- in cases prescribed by law, submits a document instituting proceedings or an application in court.
+- in cases provided for by law, submits a document instituting proceedings or an application to court.

-The supervising prosecutor supervises the investigation of a particular criminal case and may:
+The supervising prosecutor oversees the investigation of a particular criminal case and may:

 - overturn the decisions of an officer conducting proceedings or of members of an investigation team;